zackiles/git-vault/README.md

 *   **Encryption (`pre-commit` hook):** Before you commit, `.git-vault/encrypt.sh` automatically re-encrypts any tracked plaintext files listed in `paths.list` into their corresponding archives in `.git-vault/storage/`.
 Only the encrypted archive is staged.
 *   **Decryption (`post-checkout`, `post-merge` hooks):** After checking out a branch or merging, `.git-vault/decrypt.sh` automatically decrypts the archives found in `.git-vault/storage/` back to their original plaintext locations, using the corresponding `.pw` files.
+*   **Password Handling:** Passwords are read either from the `.git-vault/*.pw` files or fetched from 1Password via the `op` CLI, depending on the mode selected during installation.

 ## Git LFS Integration